-'I will cooperate, won't not leave country,' says Robert Vadra on ED investigation
+'I will cooperate, won't leave country,' says Robert Vadra on ED investigation

 New Delhi, Dec 12: Robert Vadra, son-in-law of Sonia Gandhi, said he would cooperate and not run away to some other country, adding that the process should be fair and legal.

 Robert Vadra, who is currently being investigated by the ED in connection with a land deal, said, "Charges against me are totally false and politically motivated.
 We have replied to every notice.
-But my family is under stress, mother is unwell, my premises was ransacked and locks broken.
+But my family is under stress, mother is unwell, my premises were ransacked and locks broken.
 Everything should be done legally, we have always been cooperating."

 Also Read | Never before has there been such a 'terror raj' says Congress